spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 Convolution has been widely used to machine learning problems.
 We hope to revisit the essential ideas of circular convolution and lays an insightful foundation for modeling time series data.

-Though we have a lot of machine learning algorithms on hand, it is still necessary to resolve the following challenges:
+Though nowadays we have a lot of machine learning algorithms on hand, it is still necessary to resolve the following challenges:

 - How to characterize global time series trends?
 - How to characterize local time series trends?